What are your chances of acceptance?

 Length: 8 years

 The Guaranteed Admissions Program (GAP) allows students to be promoted directly to the Pitt School of Medicine.
-Applicants must apply by November 1st of their senior year and must have a 1490 composite SAT score or 34 ACT score to be considered.
+Applicants must apply by November 1st of their senior year and must have a 1490 composite SAT or 34 ACT to be considered.
 Undergraduates in the GAP must maintain a 3.75 GPA in their undergraduate coursework and must seek out medically related experiences throughout their undergraduate years to remain eligible.

 Learn more about the University of Pittsburgh and see your chances of acceptance.